The Width of the A3/A4 2:1, After Tuning A3/A4 as a Pure 4:2

 Once the A4 numbers are known, simply tune A3 to the 2nd Partial of A4, and then measure the width of the A3/A4 as a 2:1.

-I believe Dan Levitan mentions this in his book and I think he refers to this phenomena as something that happens on a ‘well scaled’ piano.
+I believe Dan Levitan mentions this in his book and I think he refers to the phenomena of the pure A3/A4 4:2 being a pure 2:1 as something that happens on a ‘well scaled’ piano.